-Solomon asked over thirty questions in Ecclessiastes.
+Solomon asked over thirty questions in Ecclesiastes.
 Many of them we can relate to, because we face them as well.
-That is why Ecclessiastes is a book that we should pay attention to in the modern era.
+That is why Ecclesiastes is a book that we should pay attention to in the modern era.
 The questions don’t go away.
 Rather they increase.

 Can you find meaning in life through intellectual pursuits?
 Solomon couldn’t.
 Can you find meaning in life through pleasure?
 Through luxury?
 Through sensuality?
 Through work?
 Through beauty?
 Solomon couldn’t.